 On a smaller scale, a quick example from business might illustrate this:

 It is common for very large organizations to borrow money from financing sources, in order to build plants, buy inventory, acquire resources, and to expand the business.
-Often these borrowing/debt agreements have 'debt covenants' in them, in which the company agrees not to borrow additional money from a different source (and thereby becoming deeper in debt and therefore more 'risky' as a debtor to the first lender) until the current debt is paid off.
+Often these borrowing/debt agreements have 'debt covenants' in them, in which the company agrees not to borrow additional money from a different source (and thereby becoming deeper in debt and therefore 'riskier' as a debtor to the first lender) until the current debt is paid off.
 This is a self-restriction which the firm 'covenants' with its lender, and it is not 'free' to violate these covenants.
 But it was free to enter such a covenant, and this would not be considered (in any arena) to be a case of 'impotence' or even an indication of 'weakness' on the part of a multi-billion dollar corporation.
 [Self-restrictions are actually expression of 'power', and not expressions of some kind of 'weakness'.]